Dennis-Maigua/DS-Load-Balancer/README.md

    $ git config --list
    ```

-4. Clone the repository to your local machine:
+4. Clone or download the repository to your local machine:

   ```bash
   $ cd Desktop